-As we approach 2020, it’s a great time to take stock of your marketing and business development activities over the past year, including your successes and failures, and plan for the year ahead.
+A new decade is here as well as a new year, and it’s a great time to take stock of your marketing and business development activities over the past year, including your successes and failures, and set goals for the year ahead.

 Each of us has room for improvement and growth, and while you have some down time during the holidays and in January, thoughtfully examine this list and also make a list of personal and professional goals you’d like to accomplish before the end of 2020.

 Don’t be over encompassing and ambitious with your list of goals or you can set yourself up for failure and unnecessary stress.
 Instead, jot down no more than five specific, measurable and actionable goals and hold yourself accountable to actually achieving them with a timeline to which you commit sticking.

 Why only five goals?
 Well, a recent Forbes article noted, “Doing less accomplishes more.
 When your goals are so spread out into different areas of your life, you simply do not have enough time or energy to reach them all.
 You halfheartedly accomplish a few, but the momentum doesn’t pick up because you’re not making real progress.”